Aggregation of financial markets: Temperature, iso-utils and marginal prices

 In this section we review how (marginal) prices are calculated in markets. \begin{definition}[Temperature and mean activity] We consider a market~$\mathcal{M}$ with utility function~$U$ at supply level~$(\myx, \myy)$.
 Then we call

 the temperature of the market~$\mathcal{M}$ at supply level~$(\myx, \myy)$.
 We call~$A := \sqrt{T}$ the mean activity of the market~$\mathcal{M}$ at supply level~$(\myx, \myy)$. \end{definition}

-\begin{remark} We call~$T$ temperature because of an analogy to thermodynamics.
-Moreover, we call~$\sqrt{T}$ mean activity because it coincides with the mean arrival rate of buyers and sellers in a canonical microscopic model of a market, modeling the arrivals of buyers and sellers via Poisson processes.
-The details of this model and the motivation from meta principles of thermodynamics will be covered in forthcoming sequel. \end{remark}
+\begin{remark} We call~$T$ temperature because of an analogy to thermodynamics (cf.~Example~\ref{rem:isoutils} below).
+Moreover, we call~$\sqrt{T}$ mean activity because it coincides with the mean arrival rate of buyers and sellers in a canonical microscopic model of a market, modeling the arrivals of buyers and sellers via Poisson processes. \end{remark}

-The Definition~\ref{d_def_temperature} of temperature motivates the defintion of iso-utils which identify supply levels~$(\myx, \myy)$ with the same temperature.
+Definition~\ref{d_def_temperature} of temperature motivates the definition of iso-utils which identify supply levels~$(\myx, \myy)$ with the same temperature.
 In microeconomics, iso-utils are known under the name~\emph{indifference curves}~(see, e.g.,~\cite{HicAll:34}).
 We prefer to use the name iso-util to point out similarities to iso-thermals in thermodynamics.

 \begin{definition}[Iso-utils] We consider a market~$\mathcal{M}$ with utility function~$U$.
-The iso-utils of~$\mathcal{M}$ are defined as the level sets of the utility function~$U$, i.e., the iso-util~$I$ of~$U$ associated to the temperature~$T \in \mathbb{R}_+$ is defined by
+The iso-utils of~$\mathcal{M}$ are defined as the level sets of the utility function~$U$, i.e., the iso-util~$I_T$ of~$U$ associated to the temperature~$T \in \mathbb{R}_+$ is defined by